capshaw/capshaw.me/index.md

 Hi there!
 I'm Andrew.

-I am a software engineer and an aspiring native gardener.
+I am a [software engineering manager](/management) and an aspiring native gardener.

 This is my personal site where I collect a variety of my thoughts and photos.